webrecorder/browsertrix/frontend/docs/docs/user-guide/navigation.md

 - **Settings**: Edit org information, manage billing and subscription plan, and add or remove org members.

 !!!
 Question "Why don‘t I see the “Settings” link?"
     The link to **Settings** will not be available if you were invited to join an existing org and were not given permission to administrate the org.
-If this appears to be a mistake, contact your org administrator.
+Contact your org administrator if this appears to be a mistake.

 ---